Bengee07/Module-1.11/assignment.md

 ### Brief

-Presentation with your own group about how to implement HA for different use cases:
+Choose one of the domains below:

-- eCommerce
+- eCommerce (e.g. Shopee, Lazada)
-- Financial Institution
+- Financial Institution (e.g. DBS Banking App)
-- Government
+- Government (e.g. IRAS Tax portal, CPF portal)
-- Personal Static Website
+- Personal Static Website (e.g. Wordpress site)
+- Ride Hailing Application (e.g. Grab, Gojek)
-- eMail Application
+- Mobile Gaming Application (e.g. PUBG, MLBB)
+- Data Service Provider (e.g. Snowflake, Databricks)
+- Video Streaming Provider (e.g. Netflix)

+Design the architecture of your chosen application based on the high-availability principles learnt as well as include the types of servers needed for your application.

+*** Bonus ***
+Use diagramming tools such as draw.io should you have the time.

 ### Submission